Big Trouble (2002 film)

 Big Trouble is a 2002 American black comedy film based on the novel Big Trouble by Dave Barry.
 It was directed by Barry Sonnenfeld and featured a large cast including Tim Allen and Rene Russo with Dennis Farina, Zooey Deschanel, Sofia Vergara, in her film debut, and Jason Lee in supporting roles.
 Like much of Dave Barry's fiction, it follows a diverse group of people through a series of extremely strange and humorous situations against the backdrop of Miami.
-The film was a box-office bomb, and received mixed critical reception.
+Big Trouble was released by Buena Vista Pictures Distribution on April 5, 2002.
+The film was a box-office bomb as it grossed $8.5 million against a $40 million budget, and received mixed critical reception.

 Plot

 In a high school game of "Killer," in which a student must shoot another with a squirt gun, Matt Arnold has to "kill" classmate Jenny Herk, so he sneaks up on her at home.
-By coincidence, hitmen are also there to assassinate Jenny's father, Arthur Herk, who has embezzled money from his company, Penultra Corp.
+By coincidence, hitmen are also there to assassinate Jenny's step-father Arthur Herk who has embezzled money from his company Penultra Corp.

 As the fake assassination attempt coincides with the real one, police officers Monica Romero and Walter Kramitz are called out to the resulting disturbance.
-During the chaos, Matt's friend Andrew calls Eliot Arnold, Matt's father.
-Picking up Matt, Eliot immediately feels a mutual attraction for Anna Herk, Jenny's mother.
+During the chaos, Matt's friend Andrew calls Matt's father Eliot Arnold.
+Picking up Matt, Eliot immediately feels a mutual attraction for Jenny's mother Anna Herk.
 Matt and Jenny are attracted to each other too.
 Meanwhile, their housemaid Nina falls for Puggy, a young homeless man who lives in a tree on their property.
 She runs from the shootings and he saves her from the hitmen.

 Realizing he is the intended victim, Arthur visits arms dealers to buy a rocket but is sold a suitcase nuclear bomb as the dealer is out of rockets and doesn't tell him what it is.
-Escaped convicts Snake and Eddie, previously kicked out of the bar for disorderly conduct, hold it up, kidnapping Arthur and Puggy (an employee there) and taking the suitcase, not knowing its contents.
+Escaped convicts Snake and Eddie, previously kicked out of the bar for disorderly conduct, hold it up, kidnapping Arthur and bar employee Puggy and taking the suitcase, not knowing its contents.

 Meanwhile, when Matt pretends to "kill" Jenny in a mall parking lot, a security guard thinks his gun is real and opens fire on them.
 Matt and Jenny flee the scene and eventually return to the Herks' home, followed by officers Monica and Walter, who stumble into the confusion.
 Eliot is called over once again.

-The convicts force Arthur to return home, where they capture everyone and tie them up.
+The convicts force Arthur to return home where they capture everyone and tie them up.
 Taking Puggy and Jenny, they leave with the suitcase for the airport.
 Nina, who was hiding in her room, frees everyone but Monica and Arthur who are handcuffed.
 Shortly after, the house is visited by two FBI agents tracking the bomb.
 They free Monica and she leads them to the airport, while Arthur is left behind tripping on a hallucinogenic toad, believing Martha Stewart has possessed the dog.